Alabama bass fishing can be red hot in January, so prepare for a cold boat ride!

 Captain Lee Pitts is a tournament angler and fishing guide who works primarily on Lakes Weiss and Guntersville, and he offers us some very good on-the-spot advice when it comes to planning a January bass fishing trip.

-“What all anglers need to remember is that even in cold weather, bass still needs to feed,” Captain Lee says.
+“What all anglers need to remember is that even in cold weather, bass still need to feed,” Captain Lee says.
 “Even when it’s cold and bitter, it’s harder on the fisherman than it is on the bass.
 Wintertime is great for deer hunters, but many days when I’m in the deer stand, I’m ready to pack it up by lunchtime and head for the water.”

-In cold weather on Alabama’s lakes, the fishing pressure falls off to almost zero many days, and those anglers who can get on the water at all may find some great fishing.
+In cold weather on Alabama’s lakes, fishing pressure falls off to almost zero many days, and those anglers who can get on the water at all may find some great fishing.

 For instance, on the day after the frigid trip described at the start of the article, my family and I were staying on a houseboat at a dock just outside the town of Guntersville.
 We stayed indoors later and watched Sunday football games on television, but I also caught some really nice bass that weekend.